Collin County Assault Defense Lawyer

 Assault is considered “aggravated” under Penal Code Section 22.02 when the act involves the use (or brandishment) of a weapon or it causes serious bodily injury.
 Aggravated Assault is always a felony.
 It can be charged as a Second Degree Felony or First Degree Felony, depending on the circumstances.

-Collateral Consequences of an Assault Conviction
+Collateral Consequences Of An Assault Conviction

 An assault conviction doesn’t just mean jail time, fines, and probations.
 The fact that you were convicted will be memorialized on your permanent criminal record.
 This will trigger some incredibly harsh collateral consequences, and those can affect you long after you’ve completed your criminal sentence.

-Possible collateral consequences of a criminal assault charge in Collin County, TX include:
+Possible collateral consequences of a criminal assault charge in Collin County, TX, include:

 • Difficulty finding employment